 What if a Claim is Made Against You?

 Insurance providers and motorists may try to blame the cyclist for the accident.
 This is done in the hopes of avoiding paying out as much, or any, compensation.
 These claims are often incorrect and the companies do not have evidence to back them up.
 You do not need to allow the insurance company to put you off from making a claim.
-Just contact Cellino Law for help in proving that you were not at fault, or in pursuing your claim even if you were partly at fault.
+Just contact the Cellino Law bicycle accident lawyers for help in proving that you were not at fault, or in pursuing your claim even if you were partly at fault.

 It is still possible to get compensation for an accident even if you were partly at fault for it.
 The qualified team of personal injury attorneys in New York at Cellino Law can help cyclists to obtain the monetary compensation that they are entitled to.
 Remember that comparative negligence applies in New York State, and even someone who contributed to an accident can obtain compensation if it can be shown that the other party was also at fault.